Topological Charge-2ne Superconductors

-We acknowledge Ashvin Vishwanath, Eslam Khalaf, Zhehao Dai, Zhaoyu Han, Taige Wang, Pavel Nosov, and Clemens Kuhlenkamp, and especially Ya-Hui Zhang for helpful discussions.
+{\it Acknowledgment.---} We acknowledge Xiao-Gang Wen, Ashvin Vishwanath, Eslam Khalaf, Zhehao Dai, Zhaoyu Han, Taige Wang, Pavel Nosov, Clemens Kuhlenkamp, and especially Ya-Hui Zhang for helpful discussions.
 ZQG acknowledges support from Berkeley graduate program.
 YQW is supported by the JQI postdoctoral fellowship at the University of Maryland.
 CW is supported by the National Natural Science Foundation of China under the Grant No. 12234016 and the New Cornerstone Science Foundation.

-{\it Note added.} Upon finishing this manuscript, we became aware of a recent study~\cite{shi2025nonabelian} on topological superconductors, including charge-$2ne$ ones, from a different point of view.
+{\it Note added.---} Upon finishing this manuscript, we became aware of a recent study~\cite{shi2025nonabelian} on topological superconductors, including charge-$2ne$ ones, from a different point of view.

 \onecolumngrid